-IFRS 11 - Joint Arrangements: issued in May 2011, addresses two forms of joint arrangements where there is joint control: joint operations and joint ventures.
+- (iii) IFRS 11 Joint Arrangements: issued in May 2011, addresses two forms of joint arrangements where there is joint control: joint operations and joint ventures.
 In a joint operation, each venturer will recognize its share of the operation's assets, liabilities, revenues and expenses.
 Joint ventures will be required to use the equity method of accounting.
 IFRS 11 replaces IAS 31 Interests in Joint Ventures and SIC-13 Jointly-controlled Entities Non-Monetary Contributions from Venturers.
 The new standard is effective for the Company's interim and annual consolidated financial statements commencing January 1, 2013.
-The Company is currently assessing the impact of this standard on its consolidated financial statements.

-IFRS 12 - Disclosure of Interests in Other Entities: issued in May 2011.
+The Company is currently assessing the impact of this standard on its consolidated financial statements. - (iv) IFRS 12 Disclosure of Interests in Other Entities: issued in May 2011.
 It is a comprehensive standard addressing disclosure requirements for all forms of interests in other entities, including joint arrangements, associates, subsidiaries, special purpose entities and unconsolidated structured entities.
 The standard aims to provide information to enable users to evaluate the nature of an entity's interest in other entities and the associated risks.
 IFRS 12 is effective for the Company's interim and annual financial statements commencing January 1, 2013.
-The Company is currently assessing the impact of this standard on its consolidated financial statements.

-IFRS 13 - Fair Value Measurement: issued in May 2011, replaces fair value measurement and disclosure guidance throughout individual IFRS standards with one comprehensive source of fair value measurement guidance.
+The Company is currently assessing the impact of this standard on its consolidated financial statements. - (v) IFRS 13 Fair Value Measurement: issued in May 2011, replaces fair value measurement and disclosure guidance throughout individual IFRS standards with one comprehensive source of fair value measurement guidance.
 IFRS 13 defines fair value as the price that would be received to sell an asset, or paid to transfer a liability, in an orderly transaction between market participants at the measurement date.
 The standard also provides a framework for measurement of fair value and establishes required disclosures.
 It is effective for the Company's interim and annual financial statements commencing January 1, 2013.
+The Company is currently assessing the impact of this standard on its consolidated financial statements. - (vi) IAS 1 Presentation of Items of Other Comprehensive Income: in 2011, the IASB issued amendments to IAS 1 Presentation of Financial Statements to split items of other comprehensive income (OCI) between those that are reclassified to income and those that are not.
+The standard is required to be adopted for annual periods beginning on or after July 1, 2012.
+The Company is currently assessing the impact of this standard on its consolidated financial statements. - (vii) IAS 27 Separate Financial Statements: the IASB issued amendments to IAS 27 Separate Financial Statements to coincide with the changes made in IFRS 10, but retains the current guidance for separate financial statements.
+Amendment is effective for annual periods beginning on or after January 1, 2013.
+The Company is currently assessing the impact of this standard on its consolidated financial statements. - (viii) IAS 28 Investments in Associates and Joint Ventures: the IASB issued amendments to IAS 28 Investments in Associates and Joint Ventures to coincide with the changes made in IFRS 10 and IFRS 11.
+Amendment is effective for annual periods on or after January 1, 2013.
+The Company is currently assessing the impact of this standard on its consolidated financial statements. - (ix) IFRS 7 and IAS 32 Financial instruments: Disclosures and financial instruments: presentation to clarify the current offsetting model and develop common disclosure requirements to enhance the understanding of the potential effects of offsetting arrangements.
+Amendments to IFRS are effective on January 1, 2014 with retrospective application and earl adoption permitted.
 The Company is currently assessing the impact of this standard on its consolidated financial statements.

-IAS 1 - Presentation of Items of Other Comprehensive Income: in 2011, the IASB issued amendments to IAS 1 Presentation of Financial Statements to split items of other comprehensive income (OCI) between those that are reclassified to income and those that are not.
-The standard is required to be adopted for periods beginning on or after July 1, 2012.
-The Company is currently assessing the impact of this standard on its consolidated financial statements.

-IAS 27 - Separate Financial Statements: the IASB issued amendments to IAS 27 Separate Financial Statements to coincide with the changes made in IFRS 10, but retains the current guidance for separate financial statements.
-The Company is currently assessing the impact of this standard on its consolidated financial statements.

-IAS 28 - Investments in Associates and Joint Ventures: the IASB issued amendments to IAS 28 Investments in Associates and Joint Ventures to coincide with the changes made in IFRS 10 and IFRS 11.
-The Company is currently assessing the impact of this standard on its consolidated financial statements.

-International Financial Reporting Standards ("IFRS")

-Effective January 1, 2011, the Company adopted IFRS.
-Although IFRS uses a conceptual framework similar to Canadian GAAP, there are significant differences on recognition, measurement and disclosures.
-The adoption of IFRS required the restatement, for comparative purposes, of amounts reported by the Company for the year ended December 31, 2010, including the opening balance sheet as at January 1, 2010.

-The Company's accounting policies under IFRS differ from those previously followed under Canadian GAAP.
-The new policies as disclosed in Note 2 to the consolidated financial statements have been consistently applied to all periods presented in the MD&A and all prior period information has been restated or reclassified for comparative purposes unless otherwise noted.
-The adjustments relating to the transition to IFRS on January 1, 2010 are recognized directly into opening retained earnings or, if appropriate, another category of equity or balance sheet adjustment at that date.

-The Company has applied the following exemptions to its opening statement of financial position dated January 1, 2010.

-Oil and Gas Exemption

-In July 2009, the IASB published an amendment to IFRS 1 "Additional Exemptions for First-time Adopters", which introduces a first-time adoption exemption for first-time adopters that accounted under their previous GAAP for exploration and development costs for oil and gas properties in the development or production phases in cost centres that include all properties in a large geographical area (defined as full cost method under Canadian GAAP).
-Under the exemption, a first-time adopter may elect to measure oil and gas assets at the date of transition to IFRS on a deemed cost basis, but does not permit continued application of the previous GAAP accounting policy.
-Berkley followed a full cost approach under Canadian GAAP and has elected to use this election to measure oil and gas exploration and production assets at the date of transition to IFRS on a deemed cost basis.

-Share-based payments

-IFRS 2 "Share-based Payments" has not been applied to any equity instruments as all stock options were fully vested before January 1, 2010, the date of transition to IFRS.

-Business Combinations

-The Company has elected to apply the exemption under IFRS 3 "Business Combinations" for retrospective application of IFRS 3 to business combinations that took place before the transition date.

-Decommissioning liabilities

-An entity that uses the deemed cost oil and gas exemption under IFRS 1 may also use an additional exemption with respect to decommissioning liabilities on oil and gas properties encompassed by the full cost method under Canadian GAAP.
-As Berkley has elected to apply the deemed cost oil and gas exemption, Berkley has also elected to apply this exemption and as such, Berkley has re-measured the decommissioning liability as at January 1, 2010 under IAS 37, and has recognized directly into deficit any differences between that amount and the carrying amount of the liabilities at January 1, 2010 as determined by Canadian GAAP.